-If you or your partner has genital herpes, taking a prescription antiviral medication can reduce (but not eliminate) the risk of transmission as well as the frequency of outbreaks.
+If you or your partner has genital herpes, taking a prescription antiviral medication, like valacyclovir, can reduce (but not eliminate) the risk of transmission as well as the frequency of outbreaks.
 Avoid having sex during an active outbreak to minimize the risk of spreading it to a partner.

 Oral Herpes Prevention

 Oral herpes (also known as cold sores) is extremely common.
 Most people become infected during their childhood or young adulthood through nonsexual contact.
 By age 20, most Americans are infected with the oral herpes virus.